gimasi/TUINO_ZERO_96/README.md

 <img src="/docs/bg96_usb_update.png"/>

 * install the QFlash software, again present in the <b>BG96_firmware_update</b> folder
 * launch Qflash and select the DM USB port with speed at 460800 bauds.
-Select the firmware file, latest image you will find it in the <b>BG96_firmwares</b> directory.
-Click Start
+* Select the firmware file, latest image you will find it in the <b>BG96_firmwares</b> directory.
+* Click Start

 <img src="/docs/bg96_usb_update_qflash.png"/>

+* You are done!

+## BG96 AT Commands documentation

+In the BG96_AT_Commands folder you will find the documentation of the complete AT command set.